 Founder and President

 Emil Fish, who was born in Bardejov, Slovakia, is a Holocaust survivor.
 He was sent with his mother and sister to Bergen Belsen Concentration Camp, where he was liberated in 1945.
 They later reunited with his father.
 The family immigrated to Canada and arrived in Los Angeles in 1955.
 Mr. Fish founded the Bardejov Jewish Preservation Committee in 2006.Mr.
 Fish, who has an Engineering degree from USC, is the president of Fish Construction Co., Inc. and Regency Park Senior Living, Inc. He has served as president of several Jewish organizations in Los Angeles.
-In 2009, he was appointed by President Obama to the Commission to the Preservation of America’s Heritage Abroad (www.heritageabroad.gov).
+In 2009, he was appointed by President Obama to the Commission for the Preservation of America’s Heritage Abroad (www.heritageabroad.gov).

 Born and raised in Israel, Orit Stieglitz holds a Master’s degree and a PhD from the University of California Los Angeles (UCLA).
 She joined the Bardejov Jewish Preservation Committee in 2011 and serves as the organization’s executive director since 2012.Before joining the BJPC she was a lecturer in the Department of Urban Studies and Planning at California State University Northridge (CSUN) and at UCLA.